3VLINC/lemon-sync/README.md

 ```

 ## Additional Information
-For more information on these settings see the lemon sync repository: [https://github.com/lemonstand/lemonsync](https://github.com/lemonstand/lemonsync)
+For more information see the lemonsync repository: [https://github.com/lemonstand/lemonsync](https://github.com/lemonstand/lemonsync)